photon1503/az-native/demos/04-azure-container-apps/04-service-connectors/readme.md

-# Using Service Connector to access services
+# Using Managed Identities & Service Connectors to access Azure resources

 - Build the image and push it to ACR: